wp-plugins/sexybookmarks/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 3.1 =
+The dynamic sprite generator has been completely rewritten from scratch, so this *should* be the final attempt at getting all of the inconsitencies and errors fixed in the v3 series that has caused so many problems so far.

 = 3.0.1 =
 Major bug fixes for v3.0 - Upgrade immediately if you've installed v3.0 as this will fix problems you probably haven't even noticed yet.
 Will need to go to Settings->SexyBookmarks and save settings again after upgrading.